agensdev/darjeeling/darjeeling-android-testing/README.md

 Examples on how to use Darjeeling in your project is/will be available
 in the `app`-module of this repository.
 You can browse them here on
 Github or clone the repository and run them from Android Studio.

+## Developer documentation

+This section contains documentation for developers contributing to the darjeeling-android-testing project itself.

+### Publishing new releases

+0. Update the version number in the `darjeeling-android-testing/build.gradle.kts` file and commit.
+1. Tag the new version with a tag prefixed with `release_`, i.e. `release_0.70`
+2. Push the changes and tags to the remote
+3. Publish the new artifact using the Gradle command `./gradlew publish`